 They're her "skinny jeans" -- the ones she hopes she'll one day fit into again.

 In the 10 years I've known her, she hasn't worn them once.
 She just keeps them, hanging neatly in the front of her closet.
 She'll probably never wear them again.
 After all, they're 10-year-old jeans!
 Styles have completely changed since she bought them.

-Most people think my friend is crazy for hanging on to a pair of jeans that she'll never wear again and that - due to the inevitable changes a woman's body undergoes in her 20s and 30s - probably wouldn't even fit her well anymore even if she got back down to that size.
+Most people think my friend is crazy for hanging onto a pair of jeans that she may never wear again and that - due to the inevitable changes a woman's body undergoes in her 20s and 30s - probably wouldn't even fit her as well even if she got back down to that size.
 Heck, I used to think she was crazy.
 But now that I've helped over 800,000 people lose weight and have seen all the pep talks and lucky charms people use for strength and support, I've realized that my friend has been way ahead of the curve.

 Losing weight and being healthy is as much a mental exercise as it is a physical and nutritional one.